Staging SQL Server

 To configure a staging server, do the following:

-- Go to the main menu and click General Options.
+- In the main menu, click General Options.

-- Specify a SQL server you want to use as a staging system.
+- Click Browse to specify a SQL server that you want to use as a staging system.
+Do one of the following:

 - Specify the account to access the selected SQL server.